 Working together to reduce suicide in prisons

 Our relationship with the prison services has developed significantly over the last 20 years and the majority of prisons now have access to Samaritans’ services.
-We work with the National Offender Management Service (NOMS), Scottish Prison Service (SPS), Irish Prison Service (IPS) and Northern Ireland Prison Service (NIPS) in suicide prevention.
+We work with Her Majesty's Prison and Probation Service (HMPPS), Scottish Prison Service (SPS), Irish Prison Service (IPS) and Northern Ireland Prison Service (NIPS) in suicide prevention.

 Prisoners can access Samaritans’ services in a number of ways: